pletzer/python-oop-novice/_episodes/01-introduction.md

 ~~~
 {: .language-python}

 In this case Python will complain with an error.
 How does Python know it can do this for `numbers` but not `more_numbers`?
+This will be explained later.

 ## An example of object oriented design from the scikit-learn package

 The example below shows how object oriented programming lies at the heart of many Python packages.
-Here, a linear regression model `mymodel` is created, the model is fitted with data and predictive values `ypred` are inferred
-from the model after it is fitted,
+Here, a linear regression model `mymodel` is created, the model is fitted with data and predictive values `ypred` are inferred from the model after it is fitted,
 ~~~
 from sklearn.linear_model import LinearRegression mymodel = LinearRegression(fit_intercept=False)